dmytriigithub/DmytriiDatskevych/README.md

 🌱 Technologies and Skills I have experience and expertise in the following technologies and skills:

-Programming Languages: JavaCript Frameworks: React, Next.js Databases: MySQL, MongoDB
+Programming Languages: JavaScript Frameworks: React, Next.js Databases: MySQL, MongoDB

 💬 Let's Connect You can connect with me through the following channels: